 By Daniel Hunter

-UK businesses confidence continued to improve this month and reached the highest level since April 2010, according to the latest Business Trends report by accountants and business advisers BDO LLP.
+UK business confidence has continued to improve in October and suggests the UK’s economic recovery will remain strong in Q4 2013 and could gather pace going into Q1 2014, according to the latest Business Trends report by accountants and business advisers BDO LLP.

 Join us on